 All it requires is described below:

 Put the lightbulb in the jar (or in the sand, in the can).
-The sand or the jar helps distribute the heat and shield the bulb and the cord.
+The jar (or the sand) helps shield the bulb and the cord and distribute the heat.
+Then invert the can over top.

-If you’re putting sand in the can, then of course you leave the can right side up!
+If you’re putting sand in the can, then you leave the can right-side-up.
 Nestle the lightbulb slightly into the sand, and drape the cord over the lip of the can.
+Make sure the can will be completely covered by the dog bowl, or else use the paint can’s lid or another plate to support it.

-If your bowl fits nicely over an open-topped can, you could put the can right-side-up and put the lightbulb jar right in.
+If the bowl fits nicely over an open-topped can, you could put the can right-side-up and put the lightbulb jar right in.
 Just take care to never tip water into the jar.
-It will break the bulb.
+It will burst the bulb.

 Put the dog bowl on top of the can.